liudmylai/SE-Homework/Java/Week1_Day2_Loops/README.md

 4444            44
 55555           5
 ```
 2. Write a for loop that iterates from 1 - 20.
-Should print “prime” for all prime numbers.
+Should print "prime" for all prime numbers.